euphoric7807/euphoric7807/README.md

 ### 🧚‍♀️About me
 ---
-- 👩‍💻 currently studying computer science
+- 👩‍💻 BSc in Computer Science from the University of Vienna
-- 📚 currently reading Dubliners by James Joyce
+- 📚 currently reading Terminal Boredom: Stories by Izumi Suzuki
 - 🔍 currently working on a book app
-- 🎥 last film I watched: All of us Strangers
+- 🎥 last film I watched:
-- 🎥 last TV series I watched: Peaky Blinders
+- 🎥 last TV series I watched:
 - ☘️ Táim ag foghlaim na Gaeilge.